The Bottom Line

 With a camera in this price range, some drawbacks are expected.
 If you have large hands, the ELPH 100 HS might almost be too small for you.
 And, if you have large fingers, using the tiny four-way button to work through the menus might be almost impossible.
 I would definitely test this camera before I would buy it for that reason.

-Otherwise, the ELPH 100 HS offers a pretty good value.
+Otherwise, my Canon ELPH 100 review shows that this camera offers a pretty good value.

 For the most part, the Canon ELPH 100 offers very good image quality, especially for a camera with a $199.99 MSRP.
-In outdoor photos, the Canon ELPH 100 has accurate colors and good exposure.
+In outdoor photos, my Canon ELPH 100 review shows a camera that produces accurate colors and good exposure.

 When using the flash indoors, the camera usually does a pretty good job with image quality, thanks in part to its "high sensitivity" (HS) sensor.
 The camera's autofocus is extremely accurate most of the time, regardless of the lighting conditions.